 United, too, have undoubtedly suffered in the light of Liverpool’s dominance - their supporters haunted by the grim turnaround that has seen them now l anguishing in or around 5th position while the Anfield club soar on wings like eagles.
-It’s a fall from grace that United have yet to fully arrest, with the hope being that Ole Gunnar Solskjaer is the man to restore the club’s status as consistent favourites in English Premier League odds.
+It's a fall from grace that United have yet to fully arrest, with the hope being that Ole Gunnar Solskjaer is the man to restore the club's status as consistent favourites when you bet on football.

 There was nothing akin to woeful solidarity, though, as the two Manchester clubs met - no shared lament of Liverpool’s success between the old enemy and the modern foe of the Merseyside club.
 Instead, it was the usual blood-and-thunder clash we’ve come to expect from this famous fixture, two teams straining every sinew to dent the other’s chances of success, and more importantly, their pride.